 ALTERNATIVE THERAPIES - MASSAGE, Rolfing, Chiropractor, Acupuncture, even Foam rolling.
 There is so much out there!
 Treating the source of the pain, and not just the pain is so much more effective.
 Recently I wrote a paper about how beneficial massage was, in that paper, I talked about how much money Americans are spending on over the counter medicine, doctor visits, ER visits, and prescription drugs.
 It's somewhere in the billions, and nine times out of ten; the headaches are still there.

 Millions of people suffer from headaches; frequent headaches may lead to chronic pain, and chronic pain can lead to depression.
 Staying on top of our triggers is what we have to do.
 We may never find the answer, but we cannot let our headaches define who we are.
+Read our other blogs '5 Tips in Dealing with Chronic Neck Pain' or 'Is Your Sports Bra Giving you a headache?'

 Suffer from headaches or migraines?
 Regular 30-minute sessions for the neck and shoulders are great for relieving headaches.
 Sometimes talking to others or getting bodywork to increase your awareness of where your tension is hiding can help you figure out what you are doing to trigger them.
 As massage therapists, we are trained in trigger point, stretching, and other techniques that can relieve chronic pain issues like headaches.
-Read our blog on how sports bras can trigger headaches.

 Schedule an appointment online or call 919-477-9887 with one of our trained massage therapists at Bull City Soles.
 We have front desk staff Monday through Friday 9 am-2 pm if you'd rather call but online scheduling is faster and more convenient.
-Be sure to follow Bull City Soles on Instagram or Facebook for last-minute massage availabilities, self-care tips or upcoming events.
+Be sure to follow Bull City Soles on Instagram or Facebook for last-minute massage availabilities, self-care tips, or upcoming events.